coredatascience/coredatascience.github.io/pages/projects.md

 4. The company stakeholders want to know what decision they should make on their stated goal/question.
 Based on your analysis, make recommendations for a non-technical audience.

-5. Any additional information that might be useful to collect/have?
-Other open-ended/non-coding question(s)?
+5. Is there any additional information or data that might be useful to collect/have for answering your prompt?

 ## Project Options